Bonus: Purchase order cost template.

 Also, most purchasing systems integrate with your accounting/ERP system, so the same PO data is also available in your ERP system.

-It also saves you time on sending the PO to the supplier because that step can be fully automated based on the preference of your suppliers.
+It also saves you time on sending the PO to the supplier because that step can be fully automated based on the preferences of your suppliers.

 There are a couple of things the purchasing team can do to reduce the number of purchase orders issued by your company

-Can the purchase be consolidated across departments or across different people within the departments?
+Can the purchase be consolidated across departments or different people within the departments?

 For example – let’s take the case of products like office supplies.
 If the purchasing site is open to all users in the company